jyotilaxmi98/DSA-fundamentals/binarySearch.md

 ## Binary Search

 - finding position of a target value in a sorted array
-- divided search space into two halves to find middle index
+- divides search space into two halves to find middle index